Javascript Scenario

 • selector:string Accept CSS Selector and XPATH Selector

-• ignore_if_not_visible:bool Wait the element if visible then just skip if not
+• ignore_if_not_visible:bool Wait the element if visible or skip if not

-• multiple:bool If multiple element match, click on all matched elements
+• multiple:bool If multiple elements match, click on all matched elements

 Usage